New Texas’ Laws Loosen Gun Restrictions

 - evidence of handgun proficiency.

-If you would like an answer specific to your situation, assistance completing the application or are interested in the possibility of restoring your right to bear a firearm, we are here to help.
-There are very limited circumstances in which a person’s right to a firearm may be restored, and relief is very rarely granted.
+There are certain people who lose their right to possess firearm, including convicted felons.
+It’s important to point out that there are very limited circumstances in which a person’s right to a firearm may be restored, and relief is very rarely granted.
 For instance, only a handful of pardons are given out each year in Texas.
 However, if it is important enough for you to dedicate the time and resources necessary for the slim chance of relief, we are available to assist you.
 Consultations and legal services begin at $250/hour.